turi-code/userguide/deployment/pred-working-with-objects.md

      http://first-8410747484.us-west-2.elb.amazonaws.com/query/get-similar-products
 ```

 To help the consumer of your custom query, the doc string for your query is automatically extracted from your custom query function.
-You can get the doc string back via the `get_doc_string()` API:
+You can get the doc string back via the [`describe`](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.describe.html) API:

 ```python
 print deployment.describe('get-similar-products')